-Venice Pride is a 501(c)3 non-profit organization founded to produce the Venice Pride Sign Lighting & Block Party.
-Venice Pride is dedicated to education, to the commemoration of LGBTQ+ heritage and to the celebration of LGBT culture and liberation.
+Venice Pride is a 501(c)(3) non-profit organization.
+We are proud members of InterPride and dedicated to education, to the commemoration of LGBT heritage and to the celebration of LGBT culture and liberation.